The skull beneath the eye,

 if I embraced it more, I’d have more,

-or less, depending on the hold.
+or less, depending on my desires.

 You see my dilemma, don’t you?

 I love emotional and spiritual puzzles and paradoxes.
 I love ideas that conflict and oppose but are, by their nature, wedded together so that understanding them is a discovery of truth.
 It is my belief that at the heart of every paradox there is a great spiritual truth; resolving the paradox is the heart of wisdom.

 One of these paradoxical truths is the idea of surrender.
 Let me illustrate this by a metaphor I first read by the wonderful Rúhíyyih Khanum.